Kalesh-Singh/UDP-Socket-Programming/README.md

 Empty File | ```test_empty_file``` | N/A | ```Success``` | ```Success``` | None
 File Size larger than Buffer Size | ```large_file.txt``` | N/A | ```Format error``` | ```Format error``` | None

+*Note: By printing the file written on the server, the correctness of the translated file is checked.
+If the file was not translated correctly, the request to print the file will either throw an error or the file will be printed with incorrect values.*

 ## Problems ##
 + There are no known problems with the client or server applications at present.